 Agro-Ecological Village Model

 New strategies are required to create effective sustainable rural development models that respond to the many difficulties facing impoverished small farmers in developing nations.
-A holistic approach must be used to address the interrelated challenges facing impoverished households including inadequacies in food, health, nutrition and education, low income and living in an environment with degrading natural resources.
-To reverse the cycle of impoverishment, it is of paramount importance that sustainable methods of development are introduced.
-Individuals, organizations and support agencies must be sufficiently aware of local conditions and effectively organized to work together to create self reliant, resilient and empowered communities.
+Holistic approaches must be used to address inadequacies in food, health, nutrition, education, low income and degrading natural resources.
+Individuals, organizations and support agencies must be sufficiently aware of local conditions and effectively organized to work together to create self reliant, resilient and empowered communities and end the cycle of poverty.

 Due to its ease of adoption and replication, the AEV is the basis for a model that meets the dual objectives of poverty alleviation and environmentally sound development, which can be easily adopted in developing communities around the world.